The best SEO keyword research tools make it simple and easy to identify important business keywords for your website and optimize for them.

 There are a number of tools available to help provide not just keyword search data, but also generalized traffic analytics for giving you an idea of potential traffic volumes for ranking well against these.
 Additionally, some keyword ranking tools rate keywords based on competitiveness, to provide information on the difficulty level of targeting them.

-On top of all this, the best keyword search tools additionally provide suggestions of related keywords to research as they may provide a better fit between your intended audience and your product or services.
-Some even go so far to make suggestions based on your existing pages to help improve the targeting and ranking.
+On top of all this, the best keyword search tools provide suggestions of related keywords to research as they may provide a better fit between your intended audience and your product or services.
+Some of the tools even go as far as making suggestions based on your existing pages, in order to help improve the targeting and ranking.

 KWFinder features the ability to target longtail keywords that may be easier to rank well for while still providing targeted traffic.
 Not only can you apply a keyword analysis for your own website but you can also use it to analyze other websites for what they are also ranking for, so you can better gauge the competition.